 There is something so exciting and magical about a new year.
-I know that January 1st is just another day in reality, as some pessimists love to point out.
-And yes, those “new year, new me” resolutions usually don’t make it halfway through January for many people.
-But it’s undeniable that this brings a tremendous shift of momentum as one calendar year ends and another begins.
+I know that January 1st is just another day for some.
+And for others, those “new year, new me” resolutions usually don’t make it halfway through January.
+But it’s undeniable that there is a tremendous shift of momentum as one calendar year ends and another begins.
 Although nothing actually changes but the date, for many of us it becomes a time for new beginnings, transformation, and endless possibilities… a chance to put the past behind us and start fresh.
 We often feel a powerful surge in motivation and inspiration, so it’s the perfect time to end bad habits, start new routines, commit to goals, and set intentions that will lead us to great things.

-For me, it’s a very important time of deep reflection.
-I have a distinct New Year’s Day ritual that has become more refined over the years.
-I reserve the day to look back on the previous year and take inventory of the things I’ve accomplished.
+For me personally, I have a distinct New Year’s Day ritual that has become more refined over the years.
+It’s a very important and sacred time of deep reflection where I reserve the day to look back on the previous year and take inventory of the things I’ve accomplished.
 More importantly, I spend a lot of time setting goals and intentions for the year ahead.
-I meditate, read enlightening material, rest, and basically take a “me day” to really focus, and to mentally and spiritually prepare myself for the year ahead.
-For me, it’s a form of self-love and an awesome way to start the year off right!
-This small investment pays off big time as it’s made me much more successful in not only reaching goals but also in manifesting my dreams one by one.
+I meditate, read enlightening material, rest, and basically take a “me day” to mentally and spiritually prepare myself for the year ahead and to get refocused on my goals.
+It is a form of self-love and an awesome way to start the year off right.
+This small investment pays off big time, as it has made me much more successful in not only reaching goals but also in manifesting my dreams one by one.

 So why not seize this opportunity to maximize the year’s potential?